 The New Mexico State Library has secured Congressionally Directed Spending funding from Senator Martin Heinrich to support distance learning and telemedicine initiatives in libraries.
 We are currently delivering 179 new desktop computers to public, community, tribal, nonprofit, and Navajo Chapter libraries in need.

-Through a grant from the United States Department of Agriculture, the New Mexico State Library is supporting telehealth in libraries by shipping and assembling ‘Whisper Booths’ at Aztec Public Library, Mescalero Community Library, Fort Sumner Public Library, and Octavia Fellin Public Library.
-Libraries have also begun an inaugural cohort led by Deirdre Caparoso with UNM Health and Information Science Library to build capacity for telehealth services and community health partnerships.
+With a grant from the United States Department of Agriculture, the New Mexico State Library is helping libraries support telehealth by shipping and setting up “Whisper Booths” at Aztec Public Library, Mescalero Community Library, Fort Sumner Public Library, and Octavia Fellin Public Library.
+Libraries have also started their first cohort, led by Deirdre Caparoso from the UNM Health and Information Science Library, to build skills for telehealth services and community health partnerships.
+In the second round, booths have been awarded to Hobbs Public Library, Bayard Public Library, and Columbus Public Library.
+These booths will be shipped once administrative approval is complete.